Qualify For The Florida Small Business Loan You Deserve To Build Your Business.

-Both the minority and veteran entrepreneur populations are critical to the business startup and economic development of Florida.
+Both the minority and veteran entrepreneur populations are critical to Florida’s business startup and economic development.

-The Florida SBDC is a business resource for all business owners (from the startup to existing businesses).
+The Florida SBDC is a business resource for all company owners (from the startup to existing businesses).

 The top industries in Florida include healthcare, construction, manufacturing, transportation accommodation (tourism industry), international trade, and food services (restaurants, etc.).

 Veterans in Florida can look for an SBA loan.
-The SBA loan program for Vets provides small business lending under the SBA Express program.
+The program for Vets provides small business lending under the SBA Express program.

-Seventy-three percent of all the SBA loans that go to veterans is for $350,000 or less.
+Seventy-three percent of all the SBA loans to veterans are for $350,000 or less.